 The rules regarding the use of service dogs or other service animals within a public school setting are unfortunately not as well established as those within public premises.
 The U.S. Department of Education has not issued guidelines and/or policies about service animals in schools.
-In order to provide further guidance adhering to the core principles of disability rights, the Department of Justice has proposed new service animal regulations for Title II.
-These regulations have not been finalized.
+In order to provide further guidance adhering to the core principles of disability rights, the Department of Justice issued final regulations on July 23, 2010 for Title II.
+The new regulations clarified these rights with regard to service animals.